The Los Angeles district attorney's husband pointed a gun at Black Lives Matter activists

 “The collective grief and despair of our marginalized communities continue to grow as they are ignored.
 Jackie Lacey committed to meet with family members and has broken that promise,” challenger Rossi tweeted on Monday.
 Speaking at the press conference, Lacey said she had offered in the past to meet with Black Lives Matter either one on one or in a small group, as opposed to in larger public gatherings.
 “They have rejected those offers,” she said.
 “It seems like what they like is to embarrass me and intimidate me.
 My hope is that one day that might change.”

 The primary race could have a big impact on how Los Angeles, which sees more fatal officer-involved shootings than just about anywhere else in America, deals with police violence.
 Prosecutors led by the district attorney are the ones who decide whether to press charges against cops who shoot.
-More than 500 people have been killed by on-duty officers during Lacey’s tenure, and only officer has been prosecuted.
+More than 500 people have been killed by on-duty officers during Lacey’s tenure, and only one officer has been prosecuted.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.